debian-janitor/zfSnap/Misc-info.md

 zfSnap is licensed with BEER-WARE license

 	# "THE BEER-WARE LICENSE":
-	# <aldis@bsdroot.lv> wrote this file.
+	# <graudeejs@yandex.com> wrote this file.
 As long as you retain this notice you
 	# can do whatever you want with this stuff.
 If we meet some day, and you think
 	# this stuff is worth it, you can buy me a beer in return Aldis Berjoza